versiongamma/GamePlayingAgent/README.md

 ## Connect 4

 Connect 4 has an updated search algorithm, Alpha Beta Pruning, which acts as a superset of Minimax, wherein it has the same basic function, but will prune nodes based on specific conditions.
-In this implementation, αβ pruning is done during the generation of the game tree, unlike Minimax which is run after the tree is created
+In this implementation, αβ pruning is done during the generation of the game tree, unlike Minimax which is run after the tree is created.
+Extra options include:

+- Specifing the search algorithm (αβ or Minimax)